 After my ski trip to Whistler earlier in the year, I had the itch to go skiing again in Europe.
 My friend, Stella and I decided to do a long weekend trip to Cervinia in Italy.
 As Europe didn’t get the best snow this year, we chose Cervinia as it sits at 2,050m above sea level and you can also ski to Zermatt in Switzerland.
-However, we didn’t have good weather in our 3 nights there where it was snowing, windy and there was very low visibility.
+However, during our three night stay, the weather was unfavourable, with snow, strong winds and very low visibility.

 We flew out to Turin on Thursday night and got a private transfer that took 1.5 hours to Cervinia.
 We spent two days skiing and flew back to London on Sunday night.
-If the weather was better, we would have fit in the extra half day and also ski to Zermatt but we just got really unlucky.
+Had the weather been better, we could have used the extra half day and skied to Zermatt but unfortunately, we were just unlucky.
 Although it was a short yet expensive trip, it was really nice to spend a long weekend away in the mountains.

 Day 1

-There was a lot of fresh snow which was great to ski on but we had limited area to ski around as some lifts were closed.
+There was a lot of fresh snow which was great to ski on but our access was limited as some lifts were closed.
 We stopped by for lunch at Up Restaurant and shared the penne bolognese (huge portion but very average).
 We skiied for a couple of hours before going to Tasty – Gin & Tonic Bar for some drinks and snacks.
 For dinner, we went to Base Camp Bar & Pizza Restaurant and shared the arrabbiata pizza and pork ribs which were both good.

 Day 2